• Skip to primary navigation

 Day 8

-Thekkady/The Back waters – Here there is a choice of places to stay , for total peace and privacy we suggest Vismaya, for a decent resort Coconut lagoon part of CGH group.
+Thekkady/The Back waters – Here there is a choice of places to stay , for total peace and privacy we suggest Vismaya, or a decent resort Coconut lagoon part of CGH group.
 Four hours drive down through the Ghats .
 Vismaya is a Heritage building with just two rooms, overlooking the lake.
-The property is located at the Northern end of Lake Vembanad, nearer to Cochin.

 Coconut Lagoon is located on an island, near Kottoyam.
 With Heritage style cottages set amidst the ample gardens overlooking the lake.
 Excellent Ayurvedic spa, resident naturalist and cookery lessons.